-In 2001, Mr. Pottroff was appointed to chair the Railroad Legislative Action Committee for the American Association for Justice.
-In that role, he drafted model legislation and began a long term commitment to fight for legislative change on a national level.
-During 2001 and 2002, Mr. Pottroff took aim at the railroad industrys long standing practice of systematically destroying evidence in accidents where members of the public suffered serious injuries or death.
+During 2001 and 2002, Mr. Pottroff took aim at the railroad industry’s long standing practice of systematically destroying evidence in accidents where members of the public suffered serious injuries or death.
 Three verdicts in the span of just over one year resulted in courts condemning this practice and juries awarding verdicts in excess of $40 Million: Stevenson v.
 Union Pacific Railroad ($2M); Barber v.
 Union Pacific Railroad ($30+M); and Morris v.
 Union Pacific Railroad ($8M).
 This series of cases caught the attention of Walt Bogdanich of the New York Times, who was doing research for a series of stories on railroad safety.
 The series ultimately won Walt Bogdanich the Pulitzer Prize and Mr. Pottroff the satisfaction of knowing his work in the courtroom and with Mr. Bogdanich would bring about change in the railroad industry.

-Following the tragic Chatsworth, California Metrolink train crash that killed 26 people and hospitalized over 140 others on September 12, 2008, Mr. Pottroff has worked with Congressman James Oberstar, the Chairman of the Transportation Committee, concerning extensive rail safety legislation in the House and Senate.
+Following the tragic Chatsworth, CA, Metrolink 111 crash that killed 26 people and hospitalized over 140 others on September 12, 2008, Mr. Pottroff flew to Washington D.C.
+He met with Congressman James Oberstar, Chairman of the Transportation Committee, worked on extensive rail safety legislation.
 In late 2008, Oberstar led the effort in the House to pass The Passenger Rail Investment and Improvement Act of 2008 and the Rail Safety Improvement Act of 2008.
-These Acts increased funding for Amtrak over the next five years and required new safety measures deigned to reduce crashes through the use of available technology.
+These Acts increased funding for Amtrak over the next five years and required new safety measures designed to reduce crashes through the use of technology and basic system safety principles.

 In 2010 Mr. Pottroff joined forces with Mary Alexander of San Francisco to investigate an accident that claimed the life of 15-year-old Anthony Rea under circumstances that his young friends described as a signal failure.
 Caltrain and Amtrak denied the malfunction, blamed the victim and attempted to discredit the stories of his friends who saw the accident.
 Again, through sheer determination, Mr. Pottroff was able to uncover concealed evidence that established the truth about the fatal signal failure.
 This determined effort allowed the family to obtain the closure they so desperately needed.